Deb is an online writer and voracious reader who loves to share her thoughts with readers.

 Read More From Owlcation

-In Louise's case, her husbands death frees her from the restraint of marriage.
+In Louise's case, her husband's death frees her from the restraint of marriage.
 Her once forbidden pleasure of independence will no longer hold her back.
 For just an hour, Louise experiences and praises her freedom that is no longer chained to her husband's control.
-As she looks out the window we realizes how marriage made her into someone who did not have an identity.
+As she looks out the window we realize how marriage made her into someone who did not have an identity.
 She has lived a life that has given her limitations, that she was only her husband's wife and nothing more.
-She believed for a brief moment that she no longer have a man that will "[bend her] in that blind persistence with which men and women believe they have a right to impose a private will upon a fellow-creature."
-This demonstrates that patriarchal ideology that was the norm in the late 19th century.
+She believed for a brief moment that she no longer has a man that will "[bend her] in that blind persistence with which men and women believe they have a right to impose a private will upon a fellow-creature."
+This demonstrates the patriarchal ideology that was the norm in the late 19th century.

 “Kate Chopin.”
 Short Stories and Classic Literature, americanliterature.com/author/kate-chopin.